creame/joinchat/README.txt

 = Google Tag Manager integration =

-WhatsApp me send an event (if GTM detected) when user click to launch WhatsApp:
+WAme send an event (if GTM detected) when user click to launch WhatsApp:

 `dataLayer.push({ 'event': 'WhatsAppMe', 'eventAction': 'click', 'eventLabel': out_url });`

 == Screenshots ==

-1. WhatsApp me general settings.
+1. WAme general settings.
-2. WhatsApp me advanced visibility settings.
+2. WAme advanced visibility settings.
-3. WhatsApp me on post/page edition.
+3. WAme on post/page edition.
-4. Button on desktop.
-5. Call to action on desktop.
-6. Button and call to action on mobile.

 == Changelog ==

+= 3.0.0 =
+* **NEW:** Better Integration with WooCommerce: CTA and Custom Message for product pages and new dynamic variables {SKU}, {PRICE} {PRODUCT}.
+* **NEW:** Admin help tab with styles and dynamic varibles info.
+* **NEW:** For developers: a lot of new hooks to change or extend WAme functions.
+* **NEW:** Custom javascript document event 'whatsappme:open' that allow trigger other actions and/or change the link url.
+* CHANGED Rebrand "WhatsApp me" to "WAme chat".
+* CHANGED Code linted following WordPress standar.
+* FIX when post visibility was set as "hidden", it used default global visibility.
+* FIX javascript error when "ga" global object is defined but isn't Google Analytics.
+* FIX rtl styles for chat.

 = 2.3.3 =
 * FIX javascript error when "ga" global object is defined but isn't Google Analytics.